Diffusion Models for Graphs Benefit From Discrete State Spaces: Related Work

 \section{Related Work}

 Traditionally, graph generation has been studied through the lens of random graph models~\cite{erdos1960evolution,holland1983stochastic,eldridge2016graphons}.
-While this approach is insufficient to model many real-world graph distributions, it is useful to create synthetic datasets and provides a useful abstraction.
+While this approach is insufficient to model many real-world graph distributions, it is useful for creating synthetic datasets and provides a useful abstraction.
 In fact, we will use Erdős–Rényi graphs~\cite{erdos1960evolution} to model the prior distribution of our diffusion process.

 Due to their larger number of parameters and expressive power, deep generative models have achieved better results in modeling complex graph distributions.
-The most successful graph generative models can be devised into two different techniques: a) auto-regressive graph generative models, which generate the graph sequentially node-by-node \citep{you2018graphrnn, liao2019efficient}, and b) one-shot generative models which generate the whole graph in a single forward pass \citep{simonovsky2018graphvae, de2018molgan, liu2019graph, krawczuk2020gg, pmlr-v108-niu20a, jo2022score, martinkus2022spectre}.
+The most successful graph generative models can be devised into two different techniques: a) auto-regressive graph generative models, which generate the graph sequentially node-by-node \citep{you2018graphrnn, liao2019efficient}, and b) one-shot generative models, which generate the whole graph in a single forward pass \citep{simonovsky2018graphvae, de2018molgan, liu2019graph, krawczuk2020gg, pmlr-v108-niu20a, jo2022score, martinkus2022spectre}.
 While auto-regressive models can generate graphs with hundreds or even thousands of nodes, they can suffer from mode collapse \cite{krawczuk2020gg, martinkus2022spectre}.
-One-shot graph generative models are more resilient to mode collapse but are more challenging to train while still not scaling easily beyond tens of nodes.
+One-shot graph generative models are more resilient to mode collapse, but are more challenging to train while still not scaling easily beyond tens of nodes.
 Recently, one-shot generation has been scaled up to graphs of hundreds of nodes thanks to spectral conditioning \citep{martinkus2022spectre}, suggesting that good conditioning can largely benefit graph generation.
-Still, the suggested training procedure is cumbersome as it involves 3 different intertwined Generative Adversarial Networks (GANs).
-Finally, Variational Auto Encoders (VAE) have also been studied to generate graphs but remain difficult to train, as the loss function needs to be permutation invariant \citep{vignac2022top} which can necessitate an expensive graph matching step \citep{simonovsky2018graphvae}.
+Still, the suggested training procedure is cumbersome, as it involves 3 different intertwined Generative Adversarial Networks (GANs).
+Finally, Variational Auto Encoders (VAEs) have also been studied to generate graphs but remain difficult to train, as the loss function needs to be permutation invariant \citep{vignac2022top}, which can require an expensive graph matching step \citep{simonovsky2018graphvae}.